-After completing NEMSA’s EMS program, students are required to pass the NREMT exam to obtain an official certification.
+After completing NEMSA’s EMS program, students are required to pass the NREMT exam and obtain an official certification or licensure in the state where they want to work.
 EMTs and paramedics are in high demand nationwide.
-Acadian Ambulance is currently hiring both levels of medics across Louisiana and throughout its four-state service area.
+Acadian Ambulance is currently hiring both EMTs and paramedics across Louisiana and throughout its four-state service area.

 Louisiana Hybrid Program FAQs

 The hybrid program is a 12-month program that breaks down to 70% in-person interaction and 30% online with instructor guidance.
 The face to face interaction consists of one, eight-hour traditional classroom setting designated for skills teaching and testing during the week, ambulance ride time and clinicals.
 The online segment consists of interactive lectures, writing papers, completing individual or group projects, quizzes and exams.

 No, hybrid classes are NOT self-paced.
 You can expect due dates for homework, online class participation, and other activities which will be explained and discussed at your face-to-face class meeting.

 Yes and no. The course content of a hybrid class usually is identical to that of a regular face-to-face class.
 Some people think the course is even more demanding than a regular face-to-face class because you have to have good comprehension, good computer skills and self-discipline.
 It is best to have high-speed internet access.